asweigart/ezgmail/README.md

 # EZGmail

-A Pythonic interface to the Gmail API that actually works as of September 2022.
+A Pythonic interface to the Gmail API that actually works as of October 2022.

 The official Gmail API quickstart doesn't actually seem to work on Python 3 without some adjustments, and the entire documentation is a bit much for someone who just wants to read and send emails from their Gmail account.
 I created EZGmail as a simple module that just works.